 My one daughter plays hockey with both boys and girls.
-There is a golden jersey handed to a player who played particularly well after each game.
-The player then gets to keep the jersey until the next game when it is given to another player.
+There is a golden jersey for one player who plays particularly well given after each game.
+The player then keeps the jersey until the next game when it goes to another player.
 When my daughter came out wearing this golden jersey after one of her games with another player who I thought also had an excellent game, I said to the other player, “I thought you were going to get the golden jersey this game.
 You had a great game!”

 His response?
 He smiled back and exclaimed, “Oh, no. I knew your daughter was getting the golden jersey today.
 She played awesome!”

 There was no resentment.
 There was no jealousy.
 He was happily celebrating the success of another player.